yonatancoo/KernelPractice/ResearchJournal.md

 After downgrading the system freezes the moment the address of write is overriden.
 Hijacked worked for the first time!
 The reason it froze was due to the signature change I speculated about above, after changing it to receive register pointers it works.

-After trying to override the buffer passed on to write & failing (The buffer won't always represent a string, which makes it harder to work with) I've decided to try and work with gedents64, which is the sys call used to retreive information about the files in the directory.
+After trying to override the buffer argument of the write syscall & failing (The buffer won't always represent a string, which makes it harder to work with) I've decided to try and work with gedents64 - which is the sys call used to retreive information about the files in a given directory.

 Struggled for a while with getting the results of get_dents64.
 First I tried accessing the si register after casting the pointer to a linux_dirent struct, which obviously didn't work as get_dents64 returns the linux_dirent64 struct.
 Still, I couldn't access any of the fields in that struct without the machine freezing.

-It took some time but I eventually remembered how user/kernel memory works, and copied the actual dirent array.
+It took some time but I eventually remembered how user/kernel memory works, and copied the actual dirent array from user space over to kernel space.
 Working now on figuring out what to do with the data, some of it is nonsensical.

 Pretty sure that was due to using the wrong pt_regs struct, I think I've found the correct one, struggling to make it compile.